zamm-dev/zamm/zamm/resources/tutorials/setup/dev/git.md

+# Installing Git

+## Windows

+Since Git isn't installed by default on Windows, you can download the installer for it [here](https://git-scm.com/download/win).

 # Setting up Git

 Git probably exists but is not yet configured.
 To do so, ask the user for their name and email, and run the commands accordingly: